Are Seed Oils Harmful?

 Seed Oils and Inflammation.

 I want to start here, because in years past, even I got caught up in the claim that seed oils cause inflammation.
 I’m sure there’s an old blog post or something hanging around that has me talking about how omega-6s are inflammatory.
-But because I’ve since had many conversations about it with scientists like Kevin Klatt and the Food Science Babe among others, and had to do research on it for my cooking oil post as well as my upcoming book, Good Food, Bad Diet, I’ve changed my tune.
+But because I’ve since had many conversations about it with scientists like Kevin Klatt and the Food Science Babe among others, I’ve changed my tune.
 It’s safe to say that I’ve been around the block with the existing research about PUFAs and inflammation.